byu-cs-236-classroom-templates/project-1/README.md

 # Project 1

-In this project, we will be lexing input text into Token classes.
-We will do this by creating finite state automata and a finite state machine to run them on the input.
+This project takes as input a string for a Datalog program and turns it onto a sequence of _tokens_ that form the input to a Datalog parser.
+A token is a representation of a syntactic element used to define a grammar such as a keyword or an identifier -- more on grammars later in the course.

+The process to turn the input string into a token stream relies on giving the input string to a set of finite state machines (FSMs), each FSM in the set able to detect a specific syntactic element of Datalog, to see which token should be generated next with the part of the input string for that token.
+A state for an FSM takes as input the number of characters from the input read thus far and the next character to try to read.
+The state returns the next state for the FSM and the number of characters it has now read from the input string.
+All FSMs eventually end in an accept or reject state from which an appropriate token can be created.

+The algorithm, and examples for implementing the FSMs and then iterating over the FSMs to determine which token to produce is in the lecture notes for Project 1 on [learningsuite.byu.edu](https://learningsuite.byu.edu) -- see the _Lectures_ in the _Content_ pane. **Before proceeding further, please review the Project 1 lecture slides with the associated Jupyter notebooks.**

 ## Developer Setup

 There is no need to install any vscode extensions.
-These should all still be present and active from project 0.
+These should all still be present and active from Project 0.
 You do need to create the virtual environment etc. Follow the same pattern as in Project 0:

-  * Create a virtual environmnt
+  * Create a virtual environment
   * Install the package in edit mode: `pip install --editable ".[dev]"`
   * Install pre-commit: `pre-commit install`